 Assistance is sometimes able to be given to prevent homelessness for those with eviction notices, assistance on past due rent, or funding to end a homeless situation.

-Funding at this time is not available to assist homeowners with their mortgage/home payments.
 Home owners (and renters) are encouraged to apply for Energy Assistance (LIHEAP) between the months of October and April each year.

 - Iowa Mortgage Help